 Developmental editing = everything in line/copy editing as well as deeper elements, such as characterization inconsistencies, sentence/paragraph/chapter structure, flashback/timeline gaps or holes, theme, or logical plot/pacing/endings.
-This is about the big picture and may involve rearranging, moving, and rewriting.
+This is about the big picture and may involve more intensive rearranging and rewriting.

 The Basic Bitch

-1/2 cent per word.
-Proofreading or general line/copy editing.
-As basic as you can get.
+Proofreading and line/copy editing.
+As basic as you can get in our eyes.
 This is ideal if you’re a seasoned writer with a history of turning in highly polished prose, or if you need another set of eyes on your work after it’s been formatted and you’re gearing up for publication.

 1/2 cent per word, capped at 30K.
 30,001-80K = flat $250.
 80,001-120K = flat $350.

 Includes line/copy editing and developmental editing.
 Each accepted submission will be read thoroughly and will undergo two full rounds of edits (a third possible if there are major plot/character/story issues).
 Ideal for those wanting to learn more about the craft of editing and producing consistent, quality work.